ForNextSoftwareDevelopment/SimpleViewer/README.md

 It's a work in progress and many things could be improved and/or adjusted to your own taste.
 Feel free to use it as an example to program with the XLib library.

-Dirk.
+Dirk
-ForNext Software Development.
+ForNext Software Development
+info@fornext.nl
-The Netherlands.
+The Netherlands